Author has written 8 stories for Death Note, One Piece, Percy Jackson and the Olympians, Hetalia - Axis Powers, and

 Dislikes: Lots of things.
-However, I'm not going to try to tell all of them.
-It would take way to long.
-And add to the long profile I already have.
-And I would have to update my profile quite often to add something I'd forgotten.
-But some things I especially loathe are prejudice, racism, people who harm/judge others because of racism/sexism/religionism(not a word), righteous things like that.
+Too many to really list, but some of the bigger (and non-petty) ones are prejudice, racism, people who harm/judge others because of racism/sexism/religionism(not a word), righteous things like that.
 I, myself, try not to judge others on superficial things.
 I usually succeed, thankfully.
 I'd say hypocrisy, but then I'd be hating myself, because I'm a hypocrite sometimes too, even if I try not to be.
 Sheeple.
 I really don't like sheeple.
 And fucking Dwyer.

 If you approve gay-marriages put this in your profile and add your name to the list: Gaara's-pandachan101, art-is-a-BANG-2-hard-to-resist, Lee-All-The-Way, Starship13, Wistful-Dreamer, Calypphire, Shadow-Ravin, BlackPheonix913, Valerya Potter, Dowash, Phoenixsapphira, yamiyugi23, Kairia'sYami

 There are no sexualities.
 You love who you love and that's that.
 It's not restricted to one gender, no matter what gender it is.
 If you agree, copy & paste this into your profile.

 So, here are some random quotes that I like.
 I didn't come up with any of them, and many of them I don't remember where I got them from.

 "Don't knock on Death's door.
 Ring the bell and run.
 He hates that."

 "Every day may not be good.
 However, there is something good in every day."

 "To the World, you may be one Person.
 However, to one Person, you may be the World."